Stepdad (band)

 Stepdad is an American electronic/pop band based in Grand Rapids, Michigan.

 History

 Originally a duo, Stepdad was formed in Chicago, Illinois during the summer of 2009 when Mark Tafel and Ryan McCarthy, who were roommates at the time, began writing songs together in their apartment.
-They initially gained exposure in early 2010 when they composed a theme song for the popular web comic "Axe Cop".
-The duo's song became the official theme song for the "Axe Cop" comic and motion comic.
+They initially gained exposure in early 2010 when they composed a theme song for the popular web comic Axe Cop.
+The duo's song became the official theme song for the Axe Cop comic and motion comic.

 In April 2010, the band released their first EP, Ordinaire, independently via Bandcamp.
 The EP spawned two singles, "Jungles" and "My Leather, My Fur, My Nails".

 In June 2012, Stepdad released their debut LP, Wildlife Pop, under Black Bell Records.
 The album was recorded with producer Chris Zane.
+This was followed by the EPs Strange Tonight in 2014 and Masterbeast Theatre in 2016.
+After releasing Masterbeast Theatre, the band went on hiatus.

+In July 2026, the band announced on Facebook that Ryan McCarthy had died at the age of 38.